-Daniel J. Siegel is a contemporary psychiatrist and writer who specializes in interpersonal neurobiology and coined the term mindsight.
+Daniel J. Siegel, MD is a contemporary psychiatrist and writer who specializes in interpersonal neurobiology and coined the term mindsight.

 Daniel J. Siegel was born September 2, 1957.
 He attended the University of Southern California as an undergraduate, and received his medical degree from Harvard Medical School in 1983.
 He completed his residency at the University of California, Los Angeles (UCLA), in the departments of psychiatry, pediatrics, and neuropsychiatry.

 Since 1997, Siegel has taught clinical psychiatry at UCLA.
 In 1999, he established the Center for Human Development and Mindsight Institute.
 He is also a founding member and codirector of the Mindful Awareness Research Center, medical director of the Lifespan Learning Institute, and the founding editor of the Norton Series on Interpersonal Neurobiology.

 Siegel’s 2001 book, The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are, illustrates the importance of self-awareness and explores how a person is shaped by both nature and nurture.
 In 2009, he emphasized the significance of examining the self through one’s thought processes with Mindsight: The New Science of Personal Transformation.